-As I mentioned in an earlier post, our family took a (not so) short trip to Phoenix, Arizona, a few weeks ago.
+As I mentioned in an earlier post, we took a (not so) short trip to Arizona a few weeks ago.
+Fortunately for us, finding family fun in Phoenix was no problem!

 We packed lots of shorts and tank tops, as we had heard Phoenix was having their hottest summer on record.
 The thermometer hit 117 degrees the week before we arrived, but (fortunately for us) a cold front moved in the week we were there, and the temperature plummeted to 108 while we were there.
 Ha!